mesutturkmen/-mage-classification/README.md

-# -mage-classification
-image classification using transfer learning
+This project's purpose is image classification  using inceptionResnetV2 model.